Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 Let us now give a formal definition of $eq_L$.
 First, we need to be able to recognize sections.
 Assume that we have a set of elements $U$ and a subset $P\subseteq U$.
+Informally, $U$ is the set of elements we are currently working on (so $U\subseteq A_1\cup A_2$).
 As explained $P$ divides $U$ into sections so we define a formula $section(S,U,P)$ that will be true if $S$ is such a section.
 Informally, $consec$ checks if $S$ is a contiguous subset of $U$.
 Then, $S$ is a partial section if it's a subset of either $P$ or $U\setminus P$ and it represents a contiguous subset of $U$ elements. $S$ is a section if it's a maximal partial section.

-Assuming two sets $S_1,S_2$ represent consecutive sections and we have a set $B$ which is supposed to encode a binary number $i$ in $S_1$ and $i+1$ in $S_2$ we check this with the following formula:

-Informally, $next$ partitions the sets $S_1,S_2$ into a left and right part and identifies a vertex in the middle.
+Assuming two sets $S_1,S_2$ represent consecutive sections and we have a set $B$ which is supposed to encode a binary number $i$ in $S_1$ and $i+1$ in $S_2$ we check this with the following formula (explained informally below): Informally, $next$ partitions the sets $S_1,S_2$ into a left and right part and identifies a vertex $s^i$ between the two parts.
 Assuming $|S_1|=|S_2|$ respective parts have the same size; the right part of $S_1$ corresponds to all 1 digits and the right part of $S_2$ to all 0.
 The left parts have to encode the same number, which is checked by $same$.
 The idea here is that if we select equal length contiguous prefixes of the sets we are checking the last element will encode the same digit in both.
 We allow $same$ to use different sets $B_1,B_2$ to read the encoding in $S_1,S_2$.
 This extra generality will be useful when we reuse this formula later.

 We will use $next$ only for neighboring sections.
-To check if two disjoint sections are indeed adjacent we define:

-Informally, $adj$ is true if $S_1$ is a section that directly precedes the section $S_2$, because then $x$ is the last element of $S_1$ and $y$ is the first element of $S_2$ and there are no elements between them.
+To check if two disjoint sections are indeed adjacent we define: Informally, $adj$ is true if $S_1$ is a section that directly precedes the section $S_2$, because then $x$ is the last element of $S_1$ and $y$ is the first element of $S_2$ and there are no elements between them.